What is the standard deduction amount for 2022 and 2021? The IRS updated the number and it’s a little bit higher this year.

-Common tax deductions without itemizing include: educator expenses, health savings account deduction, moving expenses, IRA deductions, student loan interest, and tuition and fees.
+Other common tax deductions will require additional forms beyond the basic 1040: educator expenses, health savings account deduction, moving expenses, IRA deductions, student loan interest, and tuition and fees.

 Standard Deduction with Small Business

 It is still possible to take the standard deduction if you own a small business.
-Many small businesses files a Schedule C to report income and expenses related to the business.
-A Schedule C can be filed with, or without a Schedule A for itemized deductions.
-The results of the Schedule C are reported on Line 12 of the 1040 Form, not within Schedule A. Various businesses can have large deductions (and income) including the home office deduction.
+Many small businesses file a Schedule C to report income and expenses related to the business.
+Various businesses can have large deductions (and income) including the home office deduction.